 As a School Board Member, it is vitally important to understand what incidents are happening in our schools when it is reported through SESIR.
 Then at this point we can prevent violence from occurring by taking a proactive approach to reduce crime in schools through programs and specific allocation of funding.

 Student safety will always be our number one priority and I appreciate all of the work that went into creating this dashboard.
 Having this data at our fingertips allows us to dig into the “whys” and the stories behind these incidents so we can fully understand how to better serve our students and their families while continuing to focus on the safety of ALL students.

-The School Incident Report is an incredible step toward increased transparency about the threats to student safety in Florida’s schools.
+The School Safety Dashboard is an incredible step toward increased transparency about the threats to student safety in Florida’s schools.
 Accurate, up-to-date, and publicly available information is indispensable for reducing student victimization.
-As a parent of children attending school in another state, I wish the School Incident Report covered schools nationwide.
+As a parent of children attending school in another state, I wish the School Safety Dashboard covered schools nationwide.